ferrocene/ferrocene/ferrocene/doc/safety-manual/src/options.rst

 - The *Arm Cortex-A53 Errata fix* option, ``--fix-cortex-a53-843419``

-Alternative forms of the above options are acceptable, if treated as equivalent by the linker:
+Alternative forms of the above options are acceptable:

 - Using a single dash (``-``) instead of two dashes (``--``),
 - Using the ``--option=value`` form instead of ``--option value`` form